Andreas-Hum/UniNotes/Noter Og Andet.md

     RETURN False // No contradiction found, A is not proven END FUNCTION
 ```

+## 2.4 Agent Design Dimensions
+### 2.4.1 Agent
+An agent is an entity that perceives its environment and acts upon that environment.

+##### Types of Agents
+- **Autonomous Agent**: Operates with no human interaction.
+  - **Example**: A self-driving car navigating through traffic without human intervention.
+- **Semi-Autonomous Agent**: Requires minimal human interaction.
+  - **Example**: A drone that autonomously follows a path but requires manual control for takeoff and landing.
+- **Software Agent (Bot)**: Operates as a software entity to perform specific tasks.
+  - **Example**: A chatbot providing customer service on a website.
+- **Purpose Agent**: Focuses on achieving specific goals.
+  - **Example**: A recommendation system suggesting products based on user preferences.
+- **Organization (Group of Agents)**: A collection of agents working together towards a common objective.
+  - **Example**: Multiple robots in a warehouse collaborating to sort and deliver packages.
+- **Trading Agent**: Specializes in obtaining goods and services for the user.
+  - **Example**: An algorithmic trading bot executing buy and sell orders on the stock market.

+##### Components
+- **State**: The current situation or environment in which the agent operates.
+- **Percept**: Information received from the environment.
+- **Action**: Operations the agent can perform based on its perception.

+##### Example:
+- A robot navigating through a maze is an agent.
+It perceives its surroundings using sensors (like detecting walls) and acts by moving in different directions to find the exit.

+---

+### 2.4.2 Number of Agents

+Describes how an agent perceives and interacts with other agents:

+- **Single Agent Reasoning**: Assumes no other agents or considers them as part of nature with no impact on the agent's actions.
+  - **Example**: An autonomous vacuum cleaner operating in an empty room.

+- **Adversarial Reasoning**: Involves another agent where one's gain is another's loss, typical in zero-sum games.
+  - **Example**: A chess game where one player's win results in the other player's loss.

+- **Multiple Agent Reasoning**: Considers the presence and reasoning of other intelligent agents, requiring communication or coordination.
+  - **Example**: A team of robots working together to achieve a common goal.

+---

+### 2.4.3 Interactivity

+Explains how an agent performs computation and interacts with its environment:

+- **Offline Reasoning**: Computation is done before the agent acts, including pre-planned solutions.
+  - **Example**: A robot with a precomputed route to navigate a maze.

+- **Online Reasoning**: Computation occurs between observing the environment and taking action, requiring real-time processing.
+  - **Example**: A self-driving car adjusting its path in response to sudden obstacles.

+---

+### 2.4.4 Representation

+Describes the agent’s reasoning approach:

+- **States**: Direct representation of the world.
+  - **Example**: A grid-based map where each cell represents a different location.
+- **Features**: Attributes or properties that describe the state.
+  - **Example**: In a grid world, features might include obstacles, goals, and rewards in each cell.
+- **Individuals and Relations**: Complex representations involving entities and their relationships.
+  - **Example**: A social network analysis where individuals (nodes) are connected by relationships (edges).

+---

+### 2.4.5 Computational Limits

+- **Perfect Rationality**: Assumes no computational limitations.
+  - **Example**: An idealized AI that can process infinite data instantaneously.
+- **Bounded Rationality**: Considers computational constraints, using anytime algorithms where solution quality improves over time.
+  - **Example**: A real-world AI system that provides increasingly accurate recommendations as it processes more data.

+---

+### 2.4.6 Learning

+- **Knowledge Given**: Knowledge is provided to the agent.
+  - **Example**: A rule-based expert system with predefined rules and knowledge.
+- **Knowledge Learned**: The agent learns from data or experience, improving its behavior over time.
+  - **Example**: A machine learning model that improves its accuracy as it processes more examples.

+---

+### 2.4.7 Sensing Uncertainty

+- **Fully Observable**: The agent can determine the state of the world directly from stimuli.
+  - **Example**: A robot equipped with perfect sensors that provide complete information about its environment.
+- **Partially Observable**: The agent has incomplete or noisy observations, requiring probability distributions over possible states.
+  - **Example**: A self-driving car that must infer the positions of other vehicles and pedestrians based on incomplete sensor data.

+---

+### 2.4.8 Actuating Uncertainty

+- **Deterministic**: Actions have predictable outcomes.
+  - **Example**: A light switch that always turns on or off as expected.
+- **Stochastic**: Actions have probabilistic outcomes.
+  - **Example**: A robot arm that might miss its target due to variations in its precision.

+---

+### 2.4.9 Utility Theory

+Utility theory quantifies preferences over different outcomes or states, guiding agents to maximize expected utility.

+#### Utility Function
+Defines the desirability of outcomes numerically, allowing agents to make decisions based on maximizing expected utility.

+##### Example:
+- In a decision-making scenario where an agent can either go on a vacation or stay home, the utility function might assign values based on the agent's preferences:
+  - Vacation: Utility = 80
+  - Stay Home: Utility = 50
+- The agent will choose the option with the higher utility.

+---

+### 2.4.10 Modularity

+Modularity is typically expressed in terms of hierarchical decomposition.
+An agent’s structure can be categorized as:
+- **Flat**: No organizational structure.
+  - **Example**: A simple reactive robot with no internal architecture beyond its immediate sensors and actuators.
+- **Modular**: The system is decomposed into interacting modules.
+  - **Example**: A robotic system with separate modules for perception, planning, and action.
+- **Hierarchical**: The system is modular, with modules further decomposed into simpler modules or components.
+  - **Example**: An autonomous vehicle with a high-level planning module, a mid-level behavior module, and low-level control modules.

+---

+### 2.4.11 Planning Horizon

+The planning horizon determines how far the agent looks into the future:
+- **Non-Planning Agent**: Does not consider future stages.
+  - **Example**: A simple vacuum cleaner that performs actions based on immediate dirt detection without planning ahead.
+- **Finite Horizon Planner**: Considers a fixed number of stages.
+  - **Example**: A chess-playing program that looks ahead a fixed number of moves.
+- **Indefinite Horizon Planner**: Looks ahead a finite, but not predetermined, number of stages.
+  - **Example**: A navigation system that adapts its planning horizon based on the complexity of the route.
+- **Infinite Horizon Planner**: Plans indefinitely, often for ongoing processes.
+  - **Example**: A stock trading algorithm that continuously adjusts its strategies based on market conditions.

 # 3. Propositional Logic
 Propositional logic, also known as propositional calculus or sentential logic, is a branch of logic that deals with propositions—statements that are either true or false.
 It forms the foundation for more complex logical systems and is widely used in fields like mathematics, computer science, and artificial intelligence for reasoning and knowledge representation.